Please email email@example.com if you have have a question that was not answered here.

 Yes, but individual absences can be excused or made up depending on the circumstances.

-For example, scholars must enroll in CS 301 (career prep).
+For example, scholars must enroll in the CS Career Prep course.
 However, if a scholar is unable to make a field trip associated with the course, it may be possible participate in an alternative event instead.

 The goal of this program is to improve outcomes for low-income students (such as year-to-year retention or graduation rates).
 These activities are based on existing literature showing they help improve these outcomes.
 The scholarship funding is to support participation in this activities.
 Specifically, the funding is designed to offset the need to work on campus during the academic year and make it easier for students to participate in these activities.